TiagoMA90/Portfolio-one/README.md

 - The text on this site was written my the author of this Website himself.
 - The Fade-in transition for @keyframes on this website, was implememted following the tutorial in this blog post: https://blog.hubspot.com/website/css-fade-in#image-transition

-## Icons:
+## Fonts & Icons:
+- The Fonts displayed in this website were imported from Google Fonts: https://fonts.google.com/knowledge
-- The Icons displayed in this website were imported from FontAwesome.
+- The Icons displayed in this website were imported from FontAwesome: https://fontawesome.com/

 ## Media:
 - The images in this website were photographed by the Author of this Website himself.